savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 #### Development is like riding a bike

 Nuggets from my back-end training come in handy every once in awhile.
-During our hack-a-thon I googled my way to a solution for a CORS error that was thrown when I attempted to make an HTTP request to our Drupal endpoint.
-Though I haven’t dealt with Drupal on the backend, my experience with Node.js and the cors library proved fruitful.
+During our Hack-to-the-Future I googled my way to a solution for a CORS error that was thrown when I attempted to make an HTTP GET request to our Drupal endpoint.
+Though I haven’t dealt with Drupal on the back-end, my experience with Node.js and the cors library proved fruitful.
 The solution is [here](https://www.drupal.org/node/2715637#comment-12284397), and coincidentally written by a former Savas Labs partner (Thanks Justin!).

-Nuggets from product development at my fellowship still apply as well, and I didn’t realize how much until our Hack-to-the-Future in the fall.
+Nuggets from product development at my fellowship still apply as well, and I didn’t realize how much until the same hackathon in the fall.
 A reminder: trust your gut if you know something will take longer than is estimated, no matter how new to the team you are.
 If you know you can’t make a multi-view web app in seven hours with a well oiled team and technology you know well, then trust that you won’t be able to do it with a new team and new technology.
 With that being said, there are times to ignore your gut.
 There are times when instead you should…

 #### Take Risks

 You could decide to preserve your sanity for the sake of a polished output or you could shoot for the moon, fail, and learn a metric ton about the stars that you wouldn’t have otherwise (_cringe_).
 I’ll set the scene:

-**What we had:** Figma mobile mockups taken from Material Design UI Kit
+**What we had:** Figma mobile mockups taken from Material Design UI Kit, a front-end developer, a back-end developer, and a designer.

 **What we faced:** 7 hours until demo